acturcu/research-documentation-similarity/README.md

 Two experiments were performed.
 The first one aims to observe the behavioral tendencies of our methodology applied to a small dataset, while the second one aims to validate our results.
 By evaluating them, we found sufficient data that supported our presented conclusion: documentation represents a valuable asset in gathering a pool of similar applications.

 ## Experimental setup
 To reproduce our experiments a couple of scripts must be run, in both Java (14) and Python (3.10).
-The required packages for the Python scrips are availble in requirements.txt.
+The required packages for the Python scrips are available in requirements.txt.
 To install them, you can use `pip install -r requirements.txt`

 Following, firstly you have to run `GetDocumentation.java` (src/main/java) to extract the documentation locally.
-Next, the Python scripts in folder scripts/ must be run in the following order: `text_processing.py`, `similarity_calculation.py`, `crosssim_evaluation.py` and lastly `docs_distribution.py`.
+Next, the Python scripts in folder `scripts/` must be run in the following order: `text_processing.py`, `similarity_calculation.py`, `crosssim_evaluation.py` and lastly `docs_distribution.py`.

 Three scenarios for handling missing documentation have been analyzed.
 To gather an accuracy plot with all the scenarios,